trisulnsm/dinodoc/trisuldocs/docs/ag/license/intro.md

 The license size depends on the number of maximum number of simultnaneously active Internal IPs.
 To get this number

-:::note navigation
+:::info navigation

-Login as Admin → Select Context → Licensing
+:point_right: Login as Admin → Select Context → Licensing

 :::